kfajdsl/MidnightCommands/README.md

 # MidnightCommands
 A commands library for FTC based on the WPILib 2020 commands rewrite

-Currently barely in alpha, do not use.
+Currently barely in alpha, do not use for competition.

 NOTE: Requires Java >=8